 It’s time to improve your browsing experience and protect your privacy.
 A VPN is something that you need right now.
 You’ll prevent sites and governments tracking your every move and open the world to you no matter where you are.

 *disclaimer, all information provided above is dependant upon you using a respectable VPN which doesn’t track your browser activity.
-I personally use TorGuard (a completely anonymous VPN service - heres a 50% off for life coupon Code: toguard50) along with the free WireGuard client WireGuard for my Mac, and the iOS client: WireGuard.
+I personally use TorGuard (a completely anonymous VPN service - heres a 50% off for life coupon Code: toguard50) along with the free WireGuard client WireGuard ioS, WireGuard macOS.